Browse

 Shen, Q. & Rosenstock, M. (eds)

-With the economic and political rise of East Asia in the second half of the twentieth century, many Western countries have re-evaluated their links to their Eastern counterparts.
-Thus, in recent years, Asian German Studies has emerged as a promising branch within interdisciplinary German Studies.
 This collection of essays examines German-language cultural production pertaining to modern China and Japan, and explicitly challenges orientalist notions by proposing a conception of East and West not as opposites, but as complementary elements of global culture, thereby urging a move beyond national paradigms in cultural studies.
 Essays focus on the mid-century German-Japanese alliance, Chinese-German Leftist collaborations, global capitalism, travel, identity, and cultural hybridity.
 The authors include historians and scholars of film and literature, and employ a wide array of approaches from postcolonial, globalization, media, and gender studies.
 The collection sheds new light on a complex and ambivalentset of international relationships, while also testifying to the potential of Asian German Studies.

-Subjects: General Cultural Studies 20th Century History
+Subjects: Cultural Studies (General) History: 20th Century to Present

-May 1999
+Published May 1999

 Beyond Caligari